rhdtownsend/gyre/doc/source/user-guide/interpreting-output.rst

   import numpy as np

 (you may want to directly cut and paste this code).
-Next, read the summary file in the work directory into the variable `s`:
+Next, read the summary file into the variable `s`:

 .. code::

-   # Read data from a GYRE summary file
+   # Read data from a gyre summary file

    s = pg.read_output('summary.h5')